PHP FormMail,

 Note that FormMail only uses REAL_DOCUMENT_ROOT for setting the FILTERS and SOCKET_FILTERS values.
 Therefore, you do not need to set SET_REAL_DOCUMENT_ROOT if you are not using filters.

-Automatically finding the document root for your website in PHP can be quite problematical.
+Automatically finding the document root for your website in PHP can be quite problematic.
 The PHP global variable $_SERVER["DOCUMENT_ROOT"] is often correct, but sometimes it's not provided by PHP (e.g. with a CGI interface) and with certain secure server configurations, it's completely inappropriate.

 FormMail uses some logic (in a function called SetRealDocumentRoot) which is designed to set REAL_DOCUMENT_ROOT to the right value based on the setting of SCRIPT_FILENAME or PATH_TRANSLATED (or as a last attempt, DOCUMENT_ROOT).